cothragon/devninja9/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+I believe in the power of technology to make lives better.

 I'm a software engineer who is passionate about making Mobile & Web Applications, believing in the power of technologies.